auth0/react-native-auth0/README.md

 > :warning: The `requireLocalAuthentication` method is no longer available as part of the `CredentialsManager` class or the `useAuth0` Hook from v4 of the SDK.

+> ℹ️ You need to use at least version `0.59.0` of React Native, as it uses `FragmentActivity` as the base activity, which is required for biometric authentication to work.

 You can enable an additional level of user authentication before retrieving credentials using the local authentication supported by the device, for example PIN or fingerprint on Android, and Face ID or Touch ID on iOS.

 Refer to the instructions below to understand how to enable authentication before retrieving credentials based on your setup: